 Each year the society hosts a variety of events.
 Past events have included forums on graduate school and internship opportunities.
 In previous years, the organization has also sponsored receptions welcoming newly declared majors and encouraging faculty-student interaction.
 Pi Sigma Alpha partnered with College Democrats and Republicans to host a campus debate before the 2012 presidential election.
 Additionally, the society co-hosted a presidential debate viewing event for students.
 Every spring, Pi Sigma Alpha holds an induction banquet to honor new members and present them with their certificate of membership.
 At this time students are also honored for their contribution to academic papers, assistance to the Department of Politics and International Affairs, and attendance at academic conferences.

-Congratulations: Award for WFU Chapter of Pi Sigma Alpha
+Twice in a Row: Award for WFU Chapter of Pi Sigma Alpha

 PSA Initiative: Connecting Students and Alumni